 Do you like traveling with all your possessions?
 All airlines are putting more and more restrictions on what you can’t take with you and how many pieces of luggage you’re allowed to take.
 Here a workaround – get shipped to any country with all your stuff!

-A lot of space-saving solutions went into this container home project.
-The result is a treasure trove of ideas for those who are looking for alternative housing.
+A lot of space-saving solutions went into this shipping container home project.
+The result is a treasure trove of ideas for those who are looking for alternative housing based on converting shipping containers into homes.

 If you don’t worry about these things and want to “live dangerously,” install a couple of windows.